SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 # 15.3 Selection Operation

 > This is the `selection` in SQL but not the one in relational-algebra.

+> This selection covers how to do selections with different conditions.

 1. In query processing, the `file scan` is the lowest-level operator to access data.
 File scans are search algorithms that locate and retrieve records that